What is a Real Estate Absorption Rate?

 Knowing how to use and calculate absorption rates using this real estate tool has several benefits.
 It's the best thing next to a crystal ball.
 An absorption rate It is a rate at which homes sell in a given area during a given time period.
 Absorption rate is calculated by dividing the number of sales in a given month by the number of available homes for sale.
 It is the inverse of months of supply.

-- As a rule of thumb, an absorption rate of 20-25% or higher means that homes are selling quickly and the market favours sellers.
-Lower absorption rates mean that homes are not selling quickly and supply is much greater than demand, favouring buyers.
+As a rule of thumb, an absorption rate of 20-25% or higher means that homes are selling quickly and the market favors sellers.
+Lower absorption rates mean that homes are not selling quickly and supply is much greater than demand, favoring buyers.

 If you are thinking about selling in Edmonton or the surrounding area and would like to know the absorption rate in your community, contact us.